mattmakai/mattmakai.com/source/content/posts/141206-typical-devangel-day.rst

 :category: post
 :date: 2014-12-06

-"*What is a typical day like?*" is one of the most common questions I receieve about my gig as a `Twilio Developer Evangelist <https://www.twilio.com/blog/2014/02/introducing-developer-evangelist-matt-makai.html>`_.
-This blog post explains how I schedule my non-travel days in the Developer Evangelist role.
+"*What is a typical day like?*" is one of the most common questions I receive about my gig as a
+`Twilio Developer Evangelist <https://www.twilio.com/blog/2014/02/introducing-developer-evangelist-matt-makai.html>`_.
+This blog post explains how I schedule my when I'm in Washington, D.C. on work days.

 Daily Structure
 ---------------